Richard T.T. Forman: Early Ecology

-Forman’s early research focused on plant, bird, and forest ecology, and he was among the first to emphasize spatial scale in ecological analysis.
+Forman's early research focused on plant, bird, and forest ecology, and he was among the first to emphasize spatial scale in ecological analysis.
 His 1976 study on patch size and biodiversity, designed with statistical rigor, helped catalyze the development of landscape ecology.
 His 1979 book on the Pine Barrens clearly stimulated his focus on whole landscapes.

 Landscape Ecology

-Forman co-authored the seminal text Landscape Ecology (1986) with a leading French scholar.
+Forman co-authored the seminal text Landscape Ecology (1986) with the leading French scholar Michel Godron.
 The book introduced the influential patch–corridor–matrix model, now foundational in spatial ecological analysis.
 His solo volume, Land Mosaics: The Ecology of Landscapes and Regions (1995), extended the field globally and won the International Association for Landscape Ecology Award.
-This phase also marked the beginning of Forman’s international collaborations.
+This phase also marked the beginning of Forman's international collaborations.
 A more applied guide, Landscape Ecology Principles in Landscape Architecture and Land-Use Planning (1996), was co-authored with a Harvard student and a Norwegian ecologist and brought these concepts into practice.